-A Connected Service is a service offered to the end customer of a product, made possible by the fact that the product is permanently (or semi-permanently) connected to a central information system (typically a DPS), through IoT technologies.
+A Connected Service is a service offered to the end customer of a product, made possible by the fact that the product is permanently (or semi-permanently) connected to a central information system (typically a Cloud-based DPS), through IoT technologies.

-The basic principle behind a connected service is to exploit data to generate value for the end customer and at the same time keep under control costs and risks incurred by the service supplier.
+The basic principle behind a connected service is to exploit data to generate value for the end customer and at the same time keep under control costs and risks incurred by the service provider.

-Elements making up a Connected Service offering
+Elements making up a Connected Services offering

-Digital Capabilities (Base and Premium)
+Digital Services (Base and Value-added)

 The service provider offers end customers access to data, information, advice, control tools and other digital capabilities through a digital interface, typically a Web portal or a Mobile App.